jarmstrong-stack/league-draft-analyzer/README.md

 ## First Note

 The LDANet model tackles a uniquely challenging problem: predicting match outcomes SOLELY based on the **draft phase**, without considering team skill levels or player performance.
 This is especially difficult because in League of Legends, a "bad" team with a "good" draft can still lose to a "good" team with a "bad" draft due to individual skill differences.
-By ignoring team performance metrics, the model focuses purely on the strategic implications of champion selection.

 With this strucutre, the model assumes both teams play "perfectly" or at the same level.
-And decides which **draft** is objectively better.
+And focuses purely on the strategic implications of champion selection to decide which **draft** is objectively better.

-### A Funny Insight
+## A Funny Insight
 During early iterations, the model consistently predicted that the **blue side** would win every game.
-This wasn't a bug—it was a fascinating outcome!
-The model independently learned that blue side has certain inherent advantages in League of Legends drafting, which is something experienced players and analysts already recognize.
+This wasn't a bug, it was a quite a funny outcome!

+The model independently learned that blue side has certain inherent advantages in League of Legends drafting, which is something pro-players and analysts already recognize.

 ---